Environmental law and practice in Australia: overview

 In Western Australia, DER maintains, among others, a contaminated sites register and a register of all current licences and works approvals granted under Part V of the EP Act.

-The Commonwealth government also maintains public registers, including a native title application register, a register of approvals under the EPBC Act and a register of Indigenous Land Use Agreements.
+The Commonwealth government also maintains public registers, including a native title application register, a register of approvals and referrals under the EPBC Act.

 Third party procedures